 Getting the body you want isn’t about trying, it’s about doing.
 I’ve certainly found myself using the dreaded “try” line more than I would care to admit, but I catch myself when I do.
 Trying is for people who accept failure as an option.
 We need to create a mindset shift where success is the only option.
 Keep in mind the words we use have a major impact on our success.

-If you are losing (not “trying” to lose) 5-10lb, follow this 5 step plan, which is the same exact 5 steps everyone who successfully completes my BuiltLean Program follows:
+If you are losing (not “trying” to lose) 5 to 10 pounds, follow this 5 step plan, which is the same exact 5 steps everyone who successfully completes my BuiltLean Program follows:

 1) Self Assessment